MBA Admissions

 Anatomy of a Successful MBA Application: Show Meaningful Professional Experience

 In this three-part blog series, we’re taking a deep dive into what admissions committees are looking for in your MBA application.
-Each post will highlight one question your application must answer effectively for admissions success.
+Each post this week will highlight one question your application must answer effectively for admissions success.

 After you’ve demonstrated academic readiness, the MBA admissions committee will assess the quality and quantity of your full-time, post-baccalaureate work experience.
 They want to know: Does this applicant have the professional experience they need to accomplish their short-term post-MBA goals?